Ceramic Dictionary

 Hold the pole in the same way as previously described.
 Then move your right hand up and down the bar to paint a vertical line.
 If you find vertical lines are more difficult, just turn the tiles round and paint horizontally.
 They can be painted directly or by following lines that have first been marked with a pencil.

-ca: LÍNIES – PLANTILLES
+ca: LÍNIES – Plantilles

 es: LÍNEAS – PLANTILLAS

-Under Stenciling how to prepare the paper and to cut out designs is explained.
+Under stenciling how to prepare the paper and to cut out designs is explained.

 The following explains how to stencil a line round a tile